School Logo

 English

-This term in English, we will be exploring two exciting and imaginative novels that will inspire creativity, discussion and a love of language.
+This term in English, we will be exploring a range of exciting and imaginative topics designed to spark creativity, curiosity and a love of language.

-Throughout the term, there will be a strong focus on vocabulary development, sentence structure and building stamina and enjoyment in writing.
+Throughout the term, there will be a strong focus on vocabulary development, sentence structure, and building stamina, confidence and enjoyment in writing.

 Maths